This post may contain affiliate links.

 I'd Rather Be With My Dogs

-Now, when I'm tempted to go toe to toe with someone on social media, I allow myself 5 minutes to be mad and I might vent to one of my girlfriends.
+Now, when I'm tempted to go toe to toe with someone on social media, I allow myself five minutes to be mad and I might vent to one of my girlfriends.
 And then I move on and find the humor in the situation.
-The only exception is when I think that I can share what I learned with the community or it's important to respond to an attack on my credibility as a dog nutrition blogger (my business).
+The only exception is when I think that I can share what I learned with the community or it's important to respond to an attack on my credibility as a dog blogger (my business).

 Wise Words from a Facebook Group